technomancy/bussard/spoilers/outline.md

 ## Act II: Tracking down echoes of Traxus

+Characters (especially Clay) should be deeply suspicious of Traxus, assuming that he is a villain opposed to humanity.
+This isn't true at all, but it fits the facts as they know them.

 * Nari helps you decrypt the polyalphabetic journal(s)
  * The one that records when Traxus first contacts you
 * She knows someone whose mother worked on the machine consciousness project (not Bohk team)